zeozeozeo/trash/README.md

 4. After the `deploy` step finishes, the page should be live at `https://<your_github_username>.github.io/<your_repo_name>`

+(An example of a repository with this action set up can be found at [zeozeozeo/trash-action-example](https://github.com/zeozeozeo/trash-action-example))

 > [!NOTE]
 > If you are using Mermaid diagrams, CI can be a little bit flaky.
 If you are getting the following errors when building the site:
 >